patro2004/learnGitandGithub/README.md

 # learnGitandGithub
-This is a demo folder for learning git and github
+This is a demo folder for learning git and github.